Reiko69420/Reiko69420/README.md

 ## Under Construction project/Working on 🚧

 - 🎮 Singleplayer psychological horror game in Unreal Engine 5
-- 🛠️ Discord MultiTools (Upload infinite files size, Automation, and much more) written in NodeJS/Bun and Electron
+- 🛠️ BepInEx/IL2CPP mod for the game "MiSide"
-- 📟 Learning and creating a basic game in Assembly for the NES
+- 📟 Learning a lil lil bit of assembly (help)
-- 🎨 Learning OpenGL with C++
+- 🎨 Learning a bit of OpenGL
 - 🕹️ Doing some side project

 ## Stats 〽️